TEL:+44 (0)20 7071 4274

 Prior to joining Gibson Dunn, Ms. Taylor spent 5 years at the UK competition authority, most recently as Assistant Director of the Cartels and Criminal Enforcement Group.
 In this role, she was the project director responsible for a number of civil cartel investigations in the aviation, basic manufacturing and agricultural sectors.
 Ms. Taylor was responsible for the authority’s investigation into collusion between British Airways and Virgin in relation to air passenger fuel surcharges on long-haul flights.
 Ms. Taylor was also heavily involved in policy developments relating to the UK’s criminal cartel regime.
 Ms. Taylor also previously practiced with WilmerHale on a wide-ranging competition law, telecommunications and aviation.
 She also served in the European Commission as Stagiaire with the Information Technology and Consumer Electronics Unit of DG Competition.

-Ms. Taylor is ranked for Competition Law in Chambers UK 2021 and Chambers Europe 2021, clients describe her as having “an eye on all the detail and…the perfect partner.”
-She is also recognised for EU and Competition Law in Legal 500 UK 2021.
+Ms. Taylor is ranked for Competition Law in Chambers UK 2022 and Chambers Europe 2021, clients describe her as “very smart, on top of her subject and exceptionally user-friendly” and “unbelievably clever, always on top of the detail, and has very good judgement.”
+In the previous edition, she is described as having “an eye on all the detail and…the perfect partner.”
+She is also recognised for EU and Competition Law in Legal 500 UK 2022.

 Ms. Taylor is a member of the IBA Cartels Working Group.
 She is assistant editor of “Faull & Nikpay: The EC Law of Competition,” one of the leading practitioner texts in the antitrust and competition law field.
 She was also part of the team who won the ‘Innovation in legal expertise: enabling business growth’ category at the 2017 FT European Innovative Lawyer Awards.